PCEA Stone Church Construction

 About Our Partner

 The Presbyterian Church of East Africa

 With its mission “To empower, equip, build and transform God’s people for effective service through preaching, teaching and witnessing in words and deeds in East Africa and beyond,” the Presbyterian Church of East Africa (PCEA), focused on ministry in Kenya and Tanzania but also serving congregations in Rwanda and Uganda, is a vibrant, growing denomination.
 After years of primarily serving people of the Kikuyu tribe, the church is now reaching out to other peoples.
 We work with the Mission Projects Committee of the PCEA to identify projects of special significance that can elevate the church’s ministry and mission to the next level.
-Coordinating this work is Outreach’s East Africa mission staff, Stu Ross, who works closely with the PCEA leadership.
+Coordinating this work is Outreach’s East Africa Mission Catalyst, Stu Ross, who works closely with the PCEA leadership.
 The Presbyterian Church in Eastern Africa presently has about 4,000,000 members, 310 parishes, over 1,000 congregations and hundreds of house fellowships.